top of page

 Ratchet & Clank: Before the Nexus

-This was an infinite runner mobile app for the Ratchet and Clack franchise released on Android and iOS.
-As a lead on this project, I was responsible for various visual aspects along with the UX assets seen below.
-The design style was based off the parent application so maintaining consistency and standards between products was a high priority.
-Playtesting was conducted in-house to iterate on design, playability and functionality.
+This project was an infinite runner mobile game for the Ratchet & Clank franchise, released on Android and iOS.
+As the lead artist, I was responsible for the visual direction and the creation of UX assets showcased below.
+The design language was based on the parent console title, so maintaining consistency and visual standards across both products was a top priority.
+In-house playtesting guided iteration on design, playability, and functionality throughout development.

 Ratchet & Clank: Project Overview